RoaLogic/ahb3lite_interconnect/docs/ahb3lite_interconnect_datasheet.md

 #### Slave Port HREADYOUT and HREADY Routing

-The Slave Port has an `HREADYOUT` port, which is not part of the AHB-Lite specification.
+The slave port has an `HREADYOUT` port, which is not part of the AHB-Lite specification.
 It is required to support slaves on the master’s local bus.
 The `HREADY` signal, generated by the multiplexor, is driven to the addressed slave’s `HREADYOUT` port.